December 14

 The Christmas Trade

 Based on the information above, which seems to show a strong bullish biased for the days immediately before and after Christmas, I'm going to create another strategy that will open a trade five days before Christmas and closes that trade five days after Christmas.
 I picked five days simply because it was the middle value (1-10) for the days before and after Christmas we tested.
-Last year's Christmas Trade (December 2019) was a winning trade.
+Last year's Christmas Trade (December 2022) was a losing trade.
 It's pictured below.

-Christmas Trade 2019
+Christmas Trade 2022

 Conclusion